folio-org/mod-custom-fields/README.md

 ## Introduction

 FOLIO module to store and maintain custom fields.
+The mod-custom-fields is designed to be a library that any module can add and use to store custom fields definitions as well as their values.

 The custom fields module implements a simple CRUD interface POST/PUT/GET/DELETE on /custom-fields and /custom-fields/$id.
 See the ramls/custom-fields.json for precise definitions.